 Being a horsewoman/horseman is not a specific discipline (like jumping, dressage, or reining), it’s a way.
 A way of thinking about and approaching horses in all situations and disciplines.
 It involves developing partnership, understanding and clear communication with the horse as a priority before adding challenges to the relationship like competition or personal goals.
 The Horse’s mental, emotional and physical well being comes first.

-Horsewomen/men are interested in and study all areas of the horse, not just training and riding.
-They learn about how to feed and care for horses, healthy movement, hoof care, the digestive system, physical rehab, and what horses need to be mentally happy and healthy.
+Horsewomen/men are interested in and study all areas aspects of the horse, not just training and riding.
+They learn in depth about how to feed and care for horses.
+The importance of healthy movement, hoof care, the digestive system, physical rehab, and what horses need to be mentally happy and healthy.

 A horsewoman/man always puts the horse first, not their own goals, ego, and expectations.
 They stand against abuse and measures of extreme force or pressure in training.

 They love the process and not just the final result.
 It is the journey that really matters and they take joy in seeing small changes and improvements in horses and people, because they know each little success leads to something amazing built over time.

 A true horsewoman/man does not come from a place of judgment.
 They support fellow horse lovers and instructors.
 They are passionate about continuing education and personal growth.
 They believe there is something to be learned in every situation.
 They believe that you never “arrive” at a place of “all knowing” or ever stop learning and being a student.